harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/pod/pod-memory-hog.md

 title: Pod memory hog
 ---

-Pod memory hog is a Kubernetes pod-level chaos fault that:

-- Consumes memory resources in excess, resulting in a significant spike in the memory usage of a pod.
+Pod memory hog is a Kubernetes pod-level chaos fault that consumes memory resources in excess, resulting in a significant spike in the memory usage of a pod.
 - Simulates a condition where the memory usage of an application spikes up unexpectedly.

 ![Pod Memory Hog](./static/images/pod-stress.png)